 Now that he’s no longer the Dean he should have more time to offer to the pursuit of academic excellence.
 He can leave the public speaking to his successor…who might task their executive assistant to be more supportive in the task of academic speech writing.

-When you need help with your speech preparation, you can always turn to Time to Market with a skills refresher.
+So, when you want to avoid the example of this Alberta commencement speech or this State Senator’s speech, why not discover our public speaking tips.
+Or, perhaps, you can turn to Time to Market with a skills refresher.
 This is a great opportunity to work on, develop or refine a speech.
 Please don’t hesitate to contact us for more details.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?